Bop for restaurants

 A BOP typically includes a limit for property damage, a separate limit for general liability coverage, and a separate limit for Business Interruption.
 The limits of coverage will depend on the value of the assets you want to insure and the level of associated risks.

-To determine whether the limits of a BOP are sufficient to cover your restaurant's assets in the event of a major loss, as a restaurant owner, you should work with your insurance provider to conduct a thorough assessment of your risks and needs.
+To determine whether the limits of a BOP are sufficient to cover your restaurant's assets in the event of a major loss, as a restaurant owner, you should conduct a thorough assessment of your risks and needs.
 This may involve a review of your restaurant's property and equipment values.

 Does a Business Owners Policy Includes Coverage For Food Spoilage or Contamination?